csi-lk/csi.lk/src/articles/my-digital-nomad-packing-list.md

   - Backup credit card
   - EEA Health Care Card
   - AU Health care card (Medicare)

-Packing is hard and also depends on where you're going, my current list above is based on UK summer.

 But the best advice I got is, be brutal and go as lean as possible because it's easier to buy things rather than get rid of things.